dev-academy-programme/curriculum/concepts/technical-debt-1/README.md

 You are comfortable:

 - **Perfectly** indenting all your code
-- Validating your code with:
+- Validating your HTML and CSS
-  - Online tools
-  - Linters
 - Following styleguides

 ## Resources